timescale/docs/use-timescale/data-tiering/about-data-tiering.md

     part of an object needs to be read from S3

-The result is transparent queries across standard PostgreSQL storage and S3 storage, so your queries fetch the same data as before, with minimal added latency.
+The result is transparent queries across standard PostgreSQL storage and S3 storage, so your queries fetch the same data as before.

 For more about how data tiering works, see the
 [blog post on data tiering][blog-data-tiering].